Newcastle and North Shields Railway

-The Newcastle & North Shields Railway opened in June 1839 from a temporary terminus in Carliol Square in Newcastle upon Tyne to North Shields.
+The Newcastle and North Shields Railway opened in June 1839 from a temporary terminus in Carliol Square in Newcastle upon Tyne to North Shields.
 The railway was absorbed by the Newcastle & Berwick Railway in November 1844.
 The Newcastle & Berwick Railway was itself absorbed by the York, Newcastle and Berwick Railway, and this became part of the North Eastern Railway in 1854.

 Tynemouth was served from 1847 and Newcastle Central replaced the original station in 1850.
 In 1882 the station at Tynemouth was replaced by a through station when the line and the former Blyth and Tyne Railway line were linked.
 The route was electrified in 1904 as part of the Tyneside Electrics programme.